-nic Data Processing Principles (5).
-Pr., MHM 161, ACFM neurrently).

-of Data Processing including functions and uses of rs and related equipment emphasizing business applicaof Management (5).
-Pr., ECM 202 and ACFM 212. ent functions and the application of management pringanizations.
+- 207. Electronic Data Processing Principles (5).
+Pr., MHM 161, ACFM 201 (concurrently).
+Methods of Data Processing including functions and uses of computers and related equipment emphasizing business applications. - 310.
+Principles of Management (5).
+Pr., ECM 202 and ACFM 202.

-341. Business Law (5).
+Management functions and the application of management principles in organizations. - 341.
+Business Law (5).
 Pr., None.

-Contracts, torts, courts, and partnerships from the standpoint of the average citizen.

-342. Business Law (5).
-Pr., None
+Contracts, torts, courts, and partnerships from the standpoint of the average citizen. - 342.
+Business Law (5).
+Pr., None.

-Legal principles covering sales, agency, insurance, personal property, real property, suretyship and bankruptcy presented from the standpoint of the layman.

-80. Industrial Management (5).
+Legal principles covering sales, agency, insurance, personal property, real property, suretyship and bankruptcy presented from the standpoint of the layman. - 380.
+Industrial Management (5).
 Pr., MNM 310.

-Principles and practices of modern scientific management as applied in the actual control and operations of industrial enterprises.

-- 442. Personnel Management (5).
+Principles and practices of modern scientific management as applied in the actual control and operations of industrial enterprises. - 415.
+Office Practice and Procedure (5).
+Pr., None.
+Theory and practices in operation of office machines, and records management system.
+Also included is a study of duties of various officeworkers with emphasis on organizational structure. - 442.
+Personnel Management (5).
 Pr., MNM 310, Junior Standing.